 6. Receive your shooting shirt.
 At the next practice session, you will be presented with your free shooting shirt.
 Yours to keep and wear with pride until you grow out of it!

 Well, it depends.
 Read on...

 1. Full membership.
 Go to the HOME page and select the JOINING option.
 There you will see a table with all the annual costs depending on which squad you are in.
-The full membership allows you to participate in all practice sessions, games, tournaments, Youth Wednesday and Fun Friday, plus you get your shooting shirt for free.
-With full membership, your £40 registration fee is a one-off payment for as long as you stay with the Youth section.
+The full membership allows you to participate in all practice sessions, games, tournaments and Youth Wednesday, plus you get your shooting shirt for free.
+With full membership, your £50 registration fee is a one-off payment for as long as you stay with the Youth section.
 The subscription fees (paid by bank standing order) are payable every season.

 3. Bespoke membership.
 Very rarely, there is a need for a membership that is tailored to some special circumstances.
 These can be discussed individually with the Heads of the Boys or Girls sections.

-For any queries on this, please email us on email@example.com
+For any queries on this, please contact us via:

 Our TOP PRIORITY AS COACHES is to create happy memories for our players.
 Now, we appreciate that 'happy memories' is a very subjective thing but, as a general rule, players will tell you if they are not happy or you will never see them again.